GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="5">
   <li>
-    <span style="font-weight: 400"> Â Â Is there a way to import an existing data.json into inventory.data.gov?</span>
+    <span style="font-weight: 400">   Is there a way to import an existing data.json into inventory.data.gov?</span>
   </li>
 </ol>